 Our installation has not been trouble free, but no watermaker installations ever are - depend on it!
-But we've found the support from Spectra to be generally excellent.
+In 2003 the support from Spectra was excellent.
 Our first problem occurred in French Polynesia, after we'd been using the system for 2 years.
 Our pressure amplifier pump started shifting erratically, much faster on one side than the other, and output plummeted.
 We emailed Spectra and based on our symptoms they knew exactly what the problem was - a small "annular ring" inside our pressure amplifier had cracked.
 They promptly emailed a quick-fix: remove the annular ring, reverse it, and replace it.
 Only the high-pressure side is prone to cracking so reversing the ring would get us working again.
 Of course, this solution worked beautifully, but we weren't happy having a cracked ring still in the system.
 So Spectra air freighted us 4 new annular rings, 2 special removal tools, and a large fist-full of spare O‑rings, all at their expense.
 We'd also mentioned that our output had been slowly dropping over the last year or so, so they included a pair of brand new pump-heads in their shipment, also at no cost to us.
-Above and beyond the call of duty, I'd say.
-We don't see that level of service from other companies very often.
+Unfortunately, Glenn, who was responsible for that excellent service, no longer works at Spectra, so their service has dropped off markedly.

 Our first membrane lasted about 6 years but eventually died in the Maldives, of all difficult places to try to get spares.
 The symptom was that the salinity went up.
 It still removed most of the salt, but instead of 350 ppm, the water was more like 1,300 ppm, good enough for dishes but not safe to drink long term.
 We eventually had a new membrane shipped into the Seychelles.
 Replacing the membrane was fairly straightforward: disconnect and remove the membrane housing, unscrew one end, remove the old membrane, install the new one (lubricating the seals lightly), screw the end back on, and re-install where it belongs.
 The manual that comes with the Spectra details all this (and more).

 Our only real issue with our Spectra is that our (older) model tends to chew through pump-heads.
 After about 700 hours (say, 2 years) the pressure and output drop low enough that we need to replace the pump heads.
-We've gone around and around with Spectra on this, and they don't know why our pump-heads don't last, but they give us a special deal on new pump-heads when we need them (they no longer send them to us for free).
+We've gone around and around with Spectra on this, and they tend to deny that they have a problem at all.
+They used to give us a special deal on new pump-heads but they no longer do.

-But Spectra has changed their designs recently, replacing the ShurFlo pumps with fancier vane-pumps.
+But Spectra has changed their pumps recently (without admitting that their previous pumps had any problems) replacing the ShurFlo pumps with fancier vane-pumps.
 These are more expensive and they consume more electricity so they're less efficient but apparently they last better.
 They also apparently can't be run dry, so Spectra has placed elaborate sensors and control systems around the pumps in their newer designs.
-The net result is that their systems are somewhat more expensive but should have considerably better reliability, which seems a reasonable trade-off.
-It's good to see a company refining their design and improving their product on a continuing basis, even when they make what is arguably the best 12v units available.
+The net result is that their systems are somewhat more complicated and expensive, but should have better reliability.

 Top Level: Home | Destinations | Cruising Info | Underwater | Boat Guests | Ocelot | Sue | Jon | Amanda | Chris | Site Map | Make a Comment